Ebratul/NEXT_LEVEL/blog-2.md

+# Blog-4 :How do the four pillars of OOP—Inheritance, Polymorphism, Abstraction, and Encapsulation—help manage logic and reduce complexity in large-scale TypeScript projects?

 four pillars of OOP like :Inheritance, Polymorphism, Abstraction, and Encapsulation.

 Encapsulation :  Encapsulation is the process of OOP, where bind data, method etc in a class.
 Data is only accessable inside of the class.
 It increase the reusability of the class.useing method or creating object of the class data can access.